Syllabus

 Assessment

-Assessment for the course is comprised of four components: attendance and participation, reading quizzes, homework assignments, and projects.
+Assessment for the course is comprised of four components: quizzes, homeworks, mini-projects, and projects.

-• Projects (2), mid-semester and end of semester, completed in teams.
+• Projects There will be 2 projects, one mid-semester and end of semester, completed in teams.

-The deliverables for each project will include a data visualization, a write up of the process and findings, and a presentation.
-For the second project, you will be encouraged to think beyond a traditional two-dimensional data visualization (e.g. interactive web apps/dashboards, data art, generative art, physical/tangible visualizations, ggplot2 extensions, etc.).
+The deliverables for each project will include data visualizations (duh!), a write up of the process and findings, and a presentation.
+For the second project, you will be encouraged to think beyond a traditional two-dimensional data visualization (e.g. interactive web apps/dashboards, data art, generative art, physical/tangible visualizations, ggplot2 extensions, other languages, etc.).

 Each project will have a peer review component to provide at least one round of feedback during the process of development.
 Teams will provide periodic peer feedback to their teammates while working on the projects as well as upon completion.
 The scores from the peer evaluations, along with individual contributions tracked by commits on GitHub, will be used to ensure that each student has contributed to the teamwork.